bonkrat/immfs/README.md

 _This is a prototype as a proof-of-concept.
-Use at your own risk._
+Lots of sloppy code, console logs, unnecessary files, etc. Use at your own risk._

 # immfs
 A prototype of an "immutable file system" on the Ethereum blockchain.